mconlon17/vivo-absolute-dates/README.md

 UF VIVO has more than 66,000 date time values, but they represent only 7,700 distinct dates.
 Treat dates as first class entities.
-If two dates with different URI have the same datetime value and datetime percisions, they are the same date.
+If two dates with different URI have the same datetime value and datetime precisions, they are the same date.
 So merge and standardize.

 ## Process